Shentao-YANG/Dense_Reward_T2I/README.md

 ```angular2html
 accelerate launch train_t2i.py --single_flag=0 --expid="multiple"
 ```
+The above command is a minimal example, please check `parse_args.py` for available flags.

 *Declaimer: The HPSv2 train set has not been officially released at this moment.
 We are currently in the process of consulting with the HPSv2's authors on including those prompts in our repository.
 For now, we temporarily use the drawbench prompts as a substitution*